Now enrolling · 2025

 AI education shouldn't wait for college.

-ReinforceLearn was built on a simple frustration: reinforcement learning — one of the most powerful and fascinating areas of modern AI — is almost completely absent from K-12 education.
+ReinforceLearn was built on a simple frustration: reinforcement learning — one of the most powerful areas of modern AI — is almost completely absent from K-12 education.
 Most students don't encounter it until graduate school, if ever.

 So we built the curriculum we wished existed.
 Rigorous enough to be meaningful.
 Approachable enough to be fun.
 Built by a student, for students.